toubkal winter sun rising over a ridgeline

 Our local team

-A country that has such contrasting trekking locations, Morocco offers a variety of incredible hikes, between the rocky outcrops of the High Atlas to the rolling dunes of the Sahara.
+A country that has such contrasting trekking locations, Morocco offers a variety of incredible hikes, between the jagged peaks of the High Atlas to the rolling dunes of the Sahara.
 Our local team can pick a path through the infinite dunes and rocky outcrops with their eyes closed!
 Our operations in Morocco are managed by our very own local Berber guide Mohamed Zbair.
-He and his highly experienced team know the local paths like the back of...
+He and his highly experienced team know the local paths like the back of their...

 Learn more